Summer Opportunities in Mathematics & Statistics

 List of REU Programs for Summer 2020

-The following list highlights just a few of the available programs.
+The following list includes links to REUs from 2020.
+Note that not all of these programs will be run every year.
 You will find many more examples by following the links above.

 - Amherst College SURF is open to all 1st and 2nd year Amherst College students (application portal usually opens up in early January, with applications typically due in early February)